LevSychev/GregTech-Frostpunk/README.md

 A modpack based on Gregtech Community Pack Modern, created for my private server.

+## Additions
+- Primal Winter
+- Timeless and Classics: Zero (with gregified recipes)

+## Planned featers
+- Cold Sweat (and config/datapack that makes gregtech machines and pipes emit heat)

 ## Building

 [packwiz](https://packwiz.infra.link/) will allow you to build either a server or client pack.